HeXiao2001/ProOE/README.md

 There are two ways to run the code:

-1. (Recommended)You can run the `demo.ipynb` file, which includes the step-by-step instructions to reproduce findings reported in the manuscript.
-The processing and visualization of the New York City taxi dataset and three simulated datasets are organized in it.
+1. **(Recommended)** Run the `demo.ipynb` file, which includes step-by-step instructions to reproduce the findings reported in our manuscript.
+The processing and visualization of the New York City taxi dataset and three simulated datasets are organized within this notebook.
 Visualizations include spatial fuzzy community division results, Trip Matrix, Confidence Index, and Certainty Index.

-2. Alternatively, you can run the `main.py` file.
-The New York City taxi dataset and three simulated datasets are also available, and you can easily switch between datasets.
+2. Alternatively, run the `main.py` file.
+The New York City taxi dataset and three simulated datasets are also available, and you can easily switch between them.

+    - To run the code, use the command: `python main.py --dataset <dataset_name> --K <number_of_communities>`
+    - Replace `<dataset_name>` with the name of the dataset you want to use (e.g., `NYC_taxi`, `continuous`, `fuzziness`, or `heterogeneity`).
+    - Replace `<number_of_communities>` with the desired number of communities (e.g., 3).
+    - Additional instructions on related running parameters are documented in `main.py`, which you can check if needed.

-The results are saved in the `./data/output` directory, organized by dataset name.
-You can open this directory to view the detailed data.
+The results will be saved in the `./data/output` directory, organized by dataset name.
+You can navigate to this directory to view the detailed output data.

 Please note that we tested the code on a PC with a 3.50 GHz CPU and 64 GB memory running the Windows 11 operating system.
-Different device conditions may affect the results.
+Different hardware configurations may affect performance and results.

 ## Requirements
-- python 3.12.5
+- Python 3.12.5
-- numpy
+- NumPy
-- geopandas
+- GeoPandas
-- matplotlib
+- Matplotlib
-- scipy
+- SciPy
 - mpl_toolkits
 - termcolor
 - Contextily